SebasnanoU/prueba_imexhs/question2.md

         loop ( while stop_idx <= size_of(array) )
             integer_array subarray = array[from start_idx to stop_idx]
             interer sum_subarray = sum_of(sub_array)
             if sum_subarray > maximum then
                 maximum = sub_array
             end_if
             start_idx = start_idx + 1
             stop_idx = stop_idx + 1
         end_loop
+        i = i + 1
     end_loop
+    return maximum
 ```

+At the end of the execution, we will have the maximum value, let's return it.

+Please find an implementation of this pseudocode using Python at [Google Colab](https://colab.research.google.com/drive/14rEejJrkKoeFNXcSYxYaL3VMXXAZ6HRP?usp=sharing).